 Ruling party lawmakers approved the ratification in a vote Monday which was boycotted by members of the country's opposition factions.

 Hundreds gathered outside parliament in Yerevan to protest the deal.

 Under the agreement, the Russian gas export monopoly Gazprom will gain full control of Armenia's natural gas distribution company ArmRosgazprom.
-Gazprom previously owned 80 percent of the company and now receives the remaining 20 percent of shares.
+Gazprom previously owned 80 percent of the company and now receives the the remaining 20 percent of shares.

 Gazprom will also control all of Armenia's gas imports until 2043.

 Armenia's Energy Minister Armen Movsisian has said previously that the deal will clear debts Armenia owes to Russia for gas it has already accumulated.